 If you have any questions, please contact Admissions.

-How to Help You and Your Student Adjust to His or Her First Year at Central Piedmont
+How to Help You and Your Student Adjust to Their First Year at Central Piedmont

-Here are 10 rules to help you and your student adjust to his or her first year at Central Piedmont Community College:
+Here are 10 rules to help you and your student adjust to their first year at Central Piedmont Community College: